jwithington/100-days-of-healthing/rules.md

 	- Are you addicted to said video game?
 Well, maybe reading a book instead would help your self care.
 	- Diagnosed with a thing?
 Reading about strategies to cope, [watching videos that help you learn a thing][howtoadhd], going to a [support group][support]...these are all healthing!
 	- What do you want to do that makes you feel like a better you?
 Coloring?
 Knitting?
 Cooking something for friends?
 Scented candles and tea?
 Do it do it do it.
 An hour for you.
 3. **Hey I don't work in tech.** That's not an issue at all.
 See the [FAQs](FAQ.md).
-All you need to join up is your desire to boost your health.
+All you need to join up is your desire to boost your health!
 4. **Send me feedback.** I'm gonna try to make everything accessible and welcoming, but I'm still a [middle-aged white dude][hla] with [his own stuff][unfocused].
 Hold me accountable!
 Contribute or post issues to the repo!
 Everybody wins!

 ## Contents